Jamie3213/Projects/README.md

 * [Reverse geo-coding](https://github.com/Jamie3213/reverse_geocoding): using Elasticsearch to encode spatial coordinates with census block level information.

-* Star Wars API wrapper
+* Star Wars API wrapper: using Python to create an object-oriented package to wrap the SWAPI Star Wars REST API.

+* What3Words: using Python and PostgreSQL to create a miniature What3Words clone.

 ## R